Instagram Combined Shape quotation Created with Sketch. 69

 Student Choreographer Concert

-The SUNY Potsdam Department of Theatre and Dance is proud to present the upcoming 2022 Student Choreographers Concert.
-The concert is a showcase of 6 choreographic works by student choreographers, who have been creating and rehearsing their pieces throughout the fall semester.
+The SUNY Potsdam Department of Theatre and Dance is proud to present the 2023 Student Choreographers Concert.
+The concert is a showcase of choreographic work by student choreographers, who have been creating and rehearsing their pieces throughout the fall semester.

-While learning all the elements that go into presenting concert dance, from choreography to lighting and costume design, the SUNY Potsdam students have also learned such applied fundamentals as leadership, time management and the collaborative process.
+While learning all the elements that go into presenting concert dance, from choreography to lighting and costume design, the SUNY Potsdam students also learn such applied fundamentals as leadership, time management and the collaborative process.

 Location: Dance Theatre in the Performing Arts Center